How To Plan A Honeymoon In Sardinia: 12 Best Things To Know

 Sardinia honeymoon

-The place where you base yourself for your honeymoon on the island hugely depends on what you want to do during your trip.
+The place where you base yourself for your honeymoon on the island hugely depends on what you want to do during your trip (and on your budget).

 If you plan on exploring museums and churches, or enjoying the nightlife, you’d surely need to pick somewhere like the capital, Cagliari, or the Catalan city, Alghero, for your holiday.

-If you are more into relaxing, peaceful and huge spaces, and nature, you can opt for beach hopping (Orosei, la Maddalena, Costa Smeralda are a few great areas for that) or maybe enjoy an off-the-beaten-path honeymoon in the middle of the Sardinian mountains, like at Su Gologone, nearby Oliena.
+If you are more into relaxing, peaceful and huge spaces, and nature, you can opt for beach hopping (Orosei, la Maddalena, Villasimius are a few great areas for that) or maybe enjoy an off-the-beaten-path honeymoon in the middle of the Sardinian mountains, like at Su Gologone, nearby Oliena.

 romantic restaurants in Sardinia